The effects of varying colour-luminosity relations on supernova science: Effect of varying within subgroups in cosmological fits

 \subsection{$\beta$ variation with host-galaxy stellar mass}

-Although there is no significant change in cosmology with the current data precision and our methodology, we do find differences between the recovered $\beta$ parameters, as well as clear preferences for some of the fits with multiple colour-luminosity relations.
+Although there is no significant change in cosmology with the current data precision and our methodology, we do find important differences between the recovered $\beta$ parameters, as well as clear preferences (based on BIC and Hubble residuals) for some of the fits with multiple colour-luminosity relations.
 In particular, when the sample is split by redshift, light-curve width, or peak magnitude, no statistical differences are seen between the fitted 1, 2, 3, or 4 $\beta$ values.
-However, when we split according to the host-galaxy stellar mass or colour, significant differences between the various $\beta$ parameters are found.
+However, when we split according to the host-galaxy stellar mass or SN colour, significant differences between the various $\beta$ parameters are found.

 Figure~\ref{fig:beta_step} (left panel) presents $\beta$ versus host-galaxy stellar mass obtained from the fits with 1, 2, 3, and 4 mass bins adopted ensuring the same number of SNe per bin (but different width).
-The $\beta$ values differ by up to $\sim2.5\sigma$ (see Table~\ref{tab:beta}).
-We obtain similar differences when we bin the data based on the same width (but different number of SNe).
-Both binning methods are used to derive the Gaussian-process interpolation \footnote{The Gaussian process is done using the {\sc scikit-learn} package with a Matern kernel.} shown in the plot.
-We clearly see a step function where higher $\beta$ values of $\sim 3.2$ are favoured at low galaxy stellar mass, $\log(M_{\mathrm{stellar}}/M_{\sun}) < 9$, while smaller $\beta$ values of $\sim 2.8$ are seen at high host galaxy stellar mass, $\log(M_{\mathrm{stellar}}/M_{\sun}) > 10$.
-This can be explained if there is a difference in the reddening law of galaxies according to their mass, as found in the previous section and as shown by \citet{Salim18}.
-Our results are also consistent with \citet[][brown stars in Figure \ref{fig:beta_step}]{Brout20}, where their best-scatter models fit the binned Hubble diagram residuals with $R_V=2.5\pm 2.2$ ($\beta=3.5$) for $\log(M_{\mathrm{stellar}}/M_{\sun}) < 10$ and $R_V=1.5 \pm 0.8$ ($\beta=2.5$) for $\log(M_{\mathrm{stellar}}/M_{\sun}) > 10$.
+The $\beta$ values differ by up to $\sim3.1\sigma$ (see Table~\ref{tab:beta}).
+We obtain similar differences when we bin the data based on the same width (but different number of SNe per bin).
+In this case, we see a step function where higher $\beta$ values of $\sim 3.4\pm0.15$ are favoured at low galaxy stellar mass, $\log(M_{\mathrm{stellar}}/M_{\sun}) < 10$, while smaller $\beta$ values of $\sim 2.9\pm0.12$ are seen at high host galaxy stellar mass, $\log(M_{\mathrm{stellar}}/M_{\sun}) > 10$.
+These differences of 2.5--3$\sigma$ in $\beta$ can be explained if there is a difference in the reddening law of galaxies according to their mass, as found in the previous section and as shown by \citet{Salim18}.
+Our results are also consistent with \citet[][brown stars in Fig. \ref{fig:beta_step}]{Brout20}, where their best-scatter models fit the binned Hubble diagram residuals with $R_V=2.75\pm 0.35$ ($\beta=3.75$) for $\log(M_{\mathrm{stellar}}/M_{\sun}) < 10$ and $R_V=1.5 \pm 0.25$ ($\beta=2.5$) for $\log(M_{\mathrm{stellar}}/M_{\sun}) > 10$.
+We note that despite the differences in $\beta$, the cosmological fit with a single $\beta$ parameter is still favoured over the 2, 3, and 4$\beta$ according to their BIC values and Hubble residuals (see Table~\ref{tab:beta}).